-2) Using the Android UI Helper
+2) Using the Android Video Capture Tool

-2.1) Tool Description & Setup Procedure
+2.1) Tool Description

-The Android UI Helper is a helper utility that allows for the capture of a UI-Dump consisting of an .xml file that contains information relating to the GUI-Hierarchy of a target Android application screen.
-These combinations of UI-dumps and screenshots are used as input for the GVT which compares them against a “ground truth” design mock-up (in the form of a Marketch file).
+The Android Video Capture Tool allows for the screen capture of the current state of a target Android application screen.
+Additionally, VCT will capture the events performed by the user in a log file.
 The tool is self-contained within a jar file, but depends on the Android SDK to interface with a physical Android device or emulator.
-The executable jar file is called “Android-UI-Helper.jar”.
+The executable jar file is called “VCT.jar”.
 To use this tool there are a few setup requirements:

-If you will be using a physical Android phone as opposed to an emulator, you will need to enable the developer features and then enable USB debugging.
+Since you will be using a physical device it requires to have enabled the developer features and then enable USB debugging.
 This allows the phone to connect to a PC or Mac using the Android Debug Bridge (adb) which our program uses to interface with the device.
 Here is a link that describes the simple procedure to enable this: https://goo.gl/CXei8H